programminghistorian/ph-submissions/lessons/sentiment-analysis.md

         print('{0}: {1}, '.format(key, scores[key]), end='')
 ```

+Save your Python file.
 Now we're ready to execute the code.
-Save your file.
-Navigate to the *sentiment* folder containing your Python script in the the command line and type "python sentiment.py" and press enter.
-(If you are unsure how to do this, LINK HERE).
+Using your preferred method (either your Integrated Development Environment, or the command line), run your Python file, `sentiment.py`.

 The output should look like this:
 ```